-The impact of this arrangement on the Groups financial statements are disclosed in note 24.
+The impact of this arrangement on the Group financial statements is disclosed in note 24.

 xviii.
 Employee benefits

 The Society operates three pension schemes - two defined benefit schemes and one defined contribution scheme.
 Contributions to the defined contribution scheme are charged to the statement of income and expenditure account as incurred.